Drug and Alcohol Use in the Workplace

 Compliance with the provisions of this policy have been, and continues to be, a term and condition of employment.

-Any employee, who is convicted of a violation of any criminal drug statute occurring in the workplace, must notify the Interim Director of Human Resources no later than five (5) days after the conviction.
+Any employee, who is convicted of a violation of any criminal drug statute occurring in the workplace, must notify the Director of Human Resources no later than five (5) days after the conviction.
 Proper notice will then be given to the appropriate federal agency.
 This is a term and condition of employment.

 “Illicit Drugs” Defined